AurelienC/meteor-free-jqGrid/README.md

-# jqGrid for meteor
+# free-jqGrid for Meteor

-[jqGrid](http://www.trirand.com/) v4.6.0, is a complete Grid jQuery Plugin for tables.
+This Meteor package is made from [free-jqGrid](https://github.com/free-jqgrid/jqGrid),  a complete Grid jQuery Plugin for tables.
+Is it the free version of [jqGrid](https://github.com/tonytomov/jqGrid).

-[soncco/meteor-jqGrid](https://github.com/soncco/meteor-jqGrid) is a spanish version of jqGrid for meteor.
-[lspellman/meteor-jqGrid](https://github.com/lspellman/meteor-jqGrid) is an english version of [soncco/meteor-jqGrid](https://github.com/soncco/meteor-jqGrid). lspellman/meteor-jqGrid package is not available on atmosphere.
-I have just published it on atmosphere without making any changes.
+For the moment, only english locale is enabled.

 ## Install

-meteor add ramgopal:jqgrid
+Use this command `meteor add aurelienc:free-jqgrid` into your project folder or add this package `aurelienc:free-jqgrid` into the `.meteor\packages` file.

 ## Usage
   You should use `datatype: 'local'` for fetch data.

   If you have a [Collection](http://docs.meteor.com/#collections) called `Clients` width `first`, `last` and `email` properties.